Karma Automotive: Revero

-The Revero is a luxury electric hybrid sedan.
-The model was awarded Luxury Green Car of the Year by Green Car Journal in 2018.
+The Revero is a luxury plug-in hybrid electric vehicle (PHEV).
+The sedan model was awarded Luxury Green Car of the Year by Green Car Journal in 2018.
 The model's total cruising range is approximately 300 miles with combined electric and combustion engine power, while electric power alone provides an estimated 50 mi.

 Revero GT

-The Revero GT is a luxury extended-range electric vehicle.
+The Revero GT is a luxury plug-in hybrid electric vehicle (PHEV).
 The model was awarded the 2020 Luxury Green Car of the Year Award from Green Car Journal in 2020.
-The GT model is differentiated from the standard Revero model by a launch control feature and increased acceleration (0 to 60mph in approximately 4.5 seconds).
+The GT model is differentiated from the standard Revero model by a launch control feature and increased acceleration (0 to 60 mph in approximately 4.5 seconds).
 The model's total cruising range is approximately 360 mi with combined electric and combustion engine power, and approximately 80 mi with only electric power.
 Karma plans to remake the Revero GT as its halo vehicle, upgrading the model with an all-wheel-drive powertrain said to offer in excess of 1,100 hp.